Does Fluoride During Pregnancy Affect Child’s IQ?

 ADA’s Stance

-• Fluoride is Safe: The ADA considers fluoride a safe and effective tool for preventing tooth decay and cavities, and the risks associated with fluoride exposure are generally regarded as low.
+• Fluoride Safety: The ADA recognizes fluoride as a safe and effective means to prevent tooth decay and cavities, with generally low associated risks.

-• Fluoride Use Should be Balanced: The benefits of fluoride use for oral health should be balanced against the potential risks and side effects of fluoride exposure, and fluoride use should be individualized to minimize these risks.
+• Balanced Fluoride Use: It’s important to weigh the oral health benefits of fluoride against potential risks and side effects, customizing fluoride use to minimize these risks.

 The Evidence Base for the ADA’s Guidelines: Reviewing the Research